jenskutilek/UnicodeInfo-Glyphs/README.md

 - The **number of speakers of a language** is combined from Hyperglot as well as CLDR.
 This number is independent of your selection of the source, and independent of the current character.
 Currently, this does not distinguish between different orthographies for a language and their use, as we do not have this information.
 If an orthography is not the default script for a language, however, this is indicated as “(non-default script)” in the list.

 - The **number of speakers supported by the current character** is the sum of all orthographies with at least basic support (◑ or ●), for which the current character is not only optional.
 In other words, removing this character would make certain orthographies (with the indicated sum of speakers) unsupported.
 The message “⚠ This character does not help support any speakers” implies that there are only unsupported languages in the drop-down list.
-It is practically of no use at the moment as it is only used in orthographies that your font does not support anyway.
-You should consider removing the character or adding the missing characters for unsupported orthographies.
+The character is practically of no use at the moment as it is only used in orthographies that your font does not support anyway.
+You should consider removing this character or adding the missing characters for unsupported orthographies.

 - **Fill Orth.** adds placeholder glyphs for all missing characters of the selected orthography to your font.